bitmark-inc/feral-file-docs/docs/curator-artist-agreement/FF2.0-artist-agreement-solo.md

 **{Artist Name}:**

-Curator [Curator Name] has invited you to a solo exhibition to be opened on Feral File in [DD-MM-YYYY].
+Curator {Curator Name} has invited you to a solo exhibition to be opened on Feral File in {Date}.

 Below, I am providing you with the terms of our agreement for your work to be exhibited and sold on [Feral File](https://feralfile.com).
 Please let me know if you have any questions.